ibmua/testing-activations/README.md

 Blue dots are from the underlying function, red dots are from the approximation learnt by NN.
 Maxout seemed harder to choose hyperparameters for, worked in a narrower range of LR, as far as I recall.
 Approximating y=f(x) with y and x having a single dimension.

 2 Maxout layers.
+1 neuron ->

+(Maxout) Widening followed my a grouped reduction via Max operation ->

+(Minout) grouped reduction via Max operation down to: ->

-1 neuron -> Maxout -> Minout -> 1 neuron
+1 neuron ->

+Result

 ![2 maxout layers](2-maxout.png)

 PReLU followed by one of [ELU, Softmax, Sigmoid, TanH, etc. PReLU works even better if you want to get a more linear relationship outside of learning bounds].